./task

 }

-function install() {
+install() {

-echo "Setup venv and install python dependencies"
+echo 'Setup venv and install python dependencies'

 uv venv env